KDE/breeze/README.md

 # ClassikStyles
 ## Overview
-Fork of KDE Breeze to provide highly customizable _Classik_ and _Kite_ window decoration styles in a binary.
+[Inspired by the style of KDE1](https://forum.kde.org/viewtopic.php?f=285&t=138602), _ClassikStyles_ is a fork of KDE Breeze to provide highly customizable _Classik_ and _Kite_ window decoration styles in a binary.
 Install with the instructions below, and then enable in System Settings -> Appearance -> Window Decorations, and also in System Setings -> Appearance -> Application Style.
 * Also provides _Oxygen/Breeze_ and _Redmond_ button icon styles;
 * Provides both a Window Decoration and an Application Style so that icons in dockable panels and MDI applications consistently match the titlebar icons (make sure to enable both in your Plasma Appearance settings!);
 * Configurable whether to draw bold button icons for HiDPI displays; by default automatically turns off bold icons on LoDPI 96DPI screens to prevent blurring;